 D) Kurtosis values are independent of measurement units

-21. In biodiversity assessment using Shannon-Weaver index across multiple ecosystems, if the standardised fourth moment of diversity indices β₂ = 2.1 and the distribution follows Pearson Type IV, what can be inferred about ecosystem stability?
+21. In biodiversity assessment using the Shannon-Weaver index across multiple ecosystems, if the standardised fourth moment of diversity indices β₂ = 2.1 and the distribution follows Pearson Type IV, what can be inferred about ecosystem stability?

 A) High stability with predictable diversity patterns